omertekin2002/Whisper-MLX-Transcriber/README.md

 ## Usage

-1. Launch the app
-2. Drag an audio file onto the window (or click "Select File")
+Launch the app and drag an audio file onto the window or click "Select File".
+Click "Transcribe" and wait for processing, which typically takes 1.2x the audio duration.
+Copy the transcription to clipboard or save as a text file.
-3. Click "Transcribe"
-4. Wait for processing (typically 1.2x audio duration)
-5. Copy or save the transcription

-**Supported formats:** MP3, WAV, M4A, M4B, FLAC, OGG, AAC
+Supported formats: MP3, WAV, M4A, M4B, FLAC, OGG, AAC

 ## Performance

-- **Speed:** ~0.83x real-time (processes 1 minute of audio in ~50 seconds)
-- **Memory:** ~4-5GB peak during transcription
-- **GPU:** Fully utilizes Apple Silicon Neural Engine and GPU
+Processes audio at approximately 0.83x real-time speed (1 minute of audio in about 50 seconds).
+Peak memory usage is around 4-5GB during transcription.
+Fully utilizes Apple Silicon Neural Engine and GPU.

 ## Troubleshooting

 ### App won't launch

-If the app fails to launch silently, run the signature fix:
+If the app fails to launch, run the signature fix:
 ```bash
 ./fix_signatures.sh
 ```